Programs to Enhance Workforce Diversity

 The goal is to provide such individuals with training at the undergraduate level, so that they are prepared to enter and successfully complete neuroscience Ph.D. programs.
 ENDURE will provide this undergraduate training through partnerships between research-intensive institutions and institutions with a substantial enrollment of neuroscience majors from diverse groups.
 This includes individuals from underrepresented racial and ethnic groups; individuals with disabilities; and individuals from economically disadvantaged backgrounds.

 ENDURE undergraduate training programs will support a range of activities to increase student interest and involvement in the neurosciences, including research experiences, core and advanced neuroscience courses, seminars, and journal clubs.

-For more information about this program please visit the NIH Blueprint for Neuroscience Research ENDURE Program website.
+For more information about this program please visit the NIH Blueprint for Neuroscience Research ENDURE Undergraduate Education page.

 NIH Common Fund’s Faculty Institutional Recruitment for Sustainable Transformation (FIRST) Program

 - NIH Faculty Institutional Recruitment for Sustainable Transformation (FIRST) Program: FIRST Cohort (U54 Clinical Trial Optional) (RFA-RM-20-022)

 - NIH Faculty Institutional Recruitment for Sustainable Transformation (FIRST) Program: FIRST Coordination and Evaluation Center (U24 Clinical Trial Not Allowed) (RFA-RM-21-019)